Be Without You

 "Be Without You" is a song by American recording artist Mary J. Blige.
-It was written by Johnta Austin, Bryan Michael Cox, Jason Perry, and Blige for her seventh studio album, The Breakthrough (2005).
-Production was helmed by Cox and Young Smoke, while vocal production was overseen by Ron Fair and Blige.
-It was released as the album's first official single on November 14, 2005.
+It was written by Johntá Austin, Bryan Michael Cox, Jason Perry, and Blige for her seventh studio album, The Breakthrough (2005).
+Production was helmed by Cox, with additional production from Young Smoke and vocal production from Ron Fair and Blige.
+A piano-tinkling downtempo R&B song, the song examines a relationship where the couple is trying to decide if they want to stay together, with Blige urging them to appreciate their blessings.
+"Be Without You" was released as the album's first official single on November 14, 2005.

-Ranking among the most played songs on US radio in the year 2006, the single was certified double-platinum by the RIAA in 2007.
+Ranking among the most played songs on US radio in the year 2006, it was certified double-platinum by the Recording Industry Association of America (RIAA) in 2007.
 In March 2017, Billboard ranked "Be Without You" as the most successful R&B/Hip-Hop Song of all time.
 "Be Without You" is also one of Mary J. Blige's most successful singles to date, peaking at number three on the Billboard Hot 100.
-The song was nominated for Record of the Year and Song of the Year and won the Best R&B Song and Best Female R&B Vocal Performance categories at the 2007 Grammy Awards.
+It was nominated for Record of the Year and Song of the Year and won the Best R&B Song and Best Female R&B Vocal Performance categories at the 2007 Grammy Awards.

 Background

 "Be Without You" is a contemporary R&B and hip hop soul song written in the key of D minor with a tempo of 73 beats per minute.
 The song follows a chord progression of Dm – B♭maj7 – C – Dm – Gm7 – C – A7, and Blige's vocals span from F3 to D5.
 It was co-written by Blige along with Bryan-Michael Cox, Jason Perry and Johnta Austin, and co-produced by Cox and Young Smoke.
-Cox played all instruments, helped by Young Smoke, as well as Ron Fair, who also did the additional vocal arrangements and string arrangements.
+Cox, along with Young Smoke and Ron Fair, played multiple instruments.
+Fair also did the vocal arrangements and string arrangements.
 Additionally, the song features three engineers and was mixed by David Pensado.
 Cox commented on the production of "Be Without You": "I did the whole track and Jason co-composed the bridge with me, and Johnta wrote the lyrics and the melody.
 Mary came in and she and I tweaked some of the lines and tightened the record up lyrically to fit her.
 We threw ideas around, we talked about the track and we came up with concepts."